Skip to main content

 4. Publish Your LLC

-The Nebraska publishing requirement means all that information you put in your Certificate of Organization needs to be published in the paper so everyone can see it.
-This should be published in a local newspaper (as in, near your physical office space/designated office address) for three weeks.
+The Nebraska publishing requirement means all that information you put in your Certificate of Organization needs to be published in the paper so everyone may see it.
+This should be published in a local newspaper (as in, near your physical office space or designated office address) for three weeks.

 After three weeks, the paper will send you an Affidavit of Publication.
-This is proof of publication.
-You just submit this to the Nebraska Secretary of State.
+This is proof of publication, which you submit to the Nebraska Secretary of State.

 Some newspapers will send you one automatically, some will file for you, and some will forget all about it.
 It’s important to follow up once your three weeks are up to make sure you’re on their radar.